MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 By using a Workspace, changes that you make to your front-end code are preserved across page refreshes.
 When you edit the front-end code that's returned by the server, the Sources tool also applies your edits to your local source code.
 For other users to see your changes, you redeploy your changed source files to the server.

 Workspaces work well when the JavaScript code that's returned by the server is the same as your local JavaScript source code.
-Workspaces don't work as well when your workflow involves transformations on your JavaScript source code, such as minification or compilation.
+Workspaces don't work as well when your workflow involves transformations on your source code, such as minification or [TypeScript](https://www.typescriptlang.org) compilation.

 For more information, navigate to the tutorial [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex].